Rudolf Hamburger: Recruitment (Ursula)

 In November 1930 Agnes Smedley arranged a meeting between Ursula Hamburger and Richard Sorge.
-Sorge was working for Soviet intelligence (GRU) in Shanghai while pretending to be living from his work as a journalist.
+Sorge was working for Soviet intelligence in Shanghai while pretending to be living from his work as a journalist.
 At the time she was also being courted by Comintern which seems to have been operating a rival or complementary operation in Shanghai, also directed from Moscow.
 In the end, Ursula agreed to work for the group of intelligence activists around Sorge without "breaking her head" over the identity of the precise agency that employed her.
 Initially, her role was essentially passive, and simply involved making the couple's apartment available for weekly conspiratorial meetings.
 The cover story used was that the visitors were her Mandarin language teachers.
 Sometimes weapons or printed material was hidden in the apartment, unbeknown to Rudolf.
 It was only when a Chinese comrade had to be hidden in the apartment that Rudolf was made privy to what was going on.

 Rudolf Hamburger's involvement seems to have evolved more on a step by step basis.
 A member of the Polish Communist Party, known by his code name as "John", was working in a shop alongside the North-Szechuan Road, undertaking photographic jobs for the group around Sorge.
 The shop and its dark room became a secret meeting place and a secret meeting point for couriers.
 Sorge's deputy, Karl Rimm from Latvia, arrived in Shanghai during 1931, using the cover name "Klaas Selmann", and participated in activities at the photography shop.
 During the final part of 1931 Rudolf Hamburger used his architectural training to plan an extensive refurbishment for the premises.
 At the end of January 1932, Japanese war ships landed troops in Shanghai.
 That was followed by an attack of the Chinese quarter of Zhabei, which caused many civilian casualties.
 Rudolf and Ursula Hamburger worked hard demonstrating solidarity with the Chinese population.
 It was an extremely active time for the group around Richard Sorge.
 Ursula became more and more involved in "basic research".
 A succession of visits to hospitals and district police stations were designed to create a favourable impression of the Communist Party leadership in Moscow among the Chinese population.
 Rudolf Hamburger engaged actively in this work.